 Who is required to establish an internal reporting system?

-Companies with at least 50 employees and Public authorities
+Public authorities with at least 5 employees

 What to prepare for after the implementation of the directive?